dscpe/dscpe.github.io/pilot.md

 redirect_from: /home/pilot/
 ---

-#### DSPEP Program Specifics
+#### DSCPE Specifics

-The DSPEP will begin its pilot program Fall 2022.
+The DSCPE will begin its pilot program Fall 2022.
 The pilot will be held virtually beginning **October 1st through November 30th**.

 <br>